tashmet/tashmet/README.md

 The framework was created mainly to make it easy to share content between a server and a client.
 It was built using a highly modular design with scalability in mind which means you could use it for a simple web-page, blog or larger web application.

 When running it in a web-browser you probably want to have the content rendered using some front-end framework.
-Ziggurat does not limit your choices here.
+Ziqquratu does not limit your choices here.